shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/real-time-signals-service-api-reference.md

 ---
 title: Real-Time Signals Service API Reference
-description: Explore the Real-Time Signals Service (RTSS) for uploading ID-to-segment data or other key:value data, facilitating the addition of segments to bid requests. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Explore the Real-Time Signals Service (RTSS) for uploading ID-to-segment data or other key-value data, facilitating the addition of segments to bid requests. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---